 This marriage was the beginning of the story of Marseille.

 When the Greek man married this rich and beautiful Celtic woman, the local King gave him the right to obtain a piece of land and build his town.

 This small settlement was the foundation of what was to become the well-known city of Massalia.

 The greater Mediterranean region, ca. 800-550 BC

-The entire coastal region comprised of the modern regions of Catalonia, Spain and France had seen the arrival of many Ionian Greeks before that time, during their expeditions to the West to find new places to live and people to trade with.
+The entire coastal region comprised of the modern regions of Catalonia, Spain, and France had seen the arrival of many Ionian Greeks before that time during their expeditions to the West to find new places to live and people with whom to trade.

-These first Greek settlers of the port city very soon established a wide network of trade relationships with neighboring cities, not only along the coast but into the French mainland areas as well, where various Celt tribes once lived.
+These first Greek settlers of the port city very quickly established a wide network of trade relationships with neighboring cities not only along the coast but into the French mainland areas, as well, where various Celtic tribes once lived.

 Other neighboring Greek colonies

 The “Massaliotes,” as the Greeks of Marseille were known, first established good relations with other neighboring Greek colonies in the region beginning in the early stages of their colonization.